gl-yziquel/maintenance/README.md

 as far as I can see, the 0.21 version.
 The build instructions from the readme file now do work after a path fixing fix.

-* The  [opencog cogutil][cogutil]  repository.
-Its  installation instructions  using cmake require root privileges  to populate `/etc/ld.so.conf.d`.
-Our fix allows  to change `/etc` with the cmake variable `CMAKE_CONF_PREFIX`.

 * The [browsh][browsh] repository.
 A fix to the Dockerfile build has  been made by Farzad Qassemi.
 A link to a tarball for the go language tarball was broken.
 It is now possible to build and execute the built docker image.